sofiafernandezmoreno/cluster-rpi-terraform/README.md

 # Raspberry Pi Initialization with Terraform

-This is for Provisioning a Rpi2/3/4 K3s cluster using terraform.
+This is for Provisioning a Rpi 3 and 4 K3s cluster using terraform.

 ## Manual Steps